bradhowes/LPF/README.md

 This project is an adaptation of Apple's [Creating Custom Audio Effects](https://developer.apple.com/documentation/audiotoolbox/audio_unit_v3_plug-ins/creating_custom_audio_effects) project.
-Much has been retooled for a better experience and code understanding.
-You can find Apple's original README [here](Documentation/APPLE_README.md)
+Much has been retooled for a better experience and code understanding, as well as various bug fixes.
+You can find Apple's original
+README [here](Documentation/APPLE_README.md)

 The gist is still the same: